 The Company has concluded that certain research, clinical development and regulatory milestones that may be received under the Merck Collaboration Agreement, if the Company is involved in future product research, development and commercialization, are substantive.
 Factors considered in the evaluation of the milestones included the degree of risk associated with performance of the milestone, the level of effort and investment required, whether the milestone consideration was reasonable relative to the deliverables, whether there are substantive uncertainties at the date the arrangement was entered into that the milestone will be achieved, whether the products and services are priced at a significant and incremental discount, whether the consideration relates solely to past performance and whether the milestone was earned at least in part based on the Company's performance.
 Revenues from substantive milestones, if they are non-refundable, are recognized as revenue upon successful accomplishment of the milestones.
-Research, clinical and regulatory milestones are deemed non-substantive if they are based solely on the collaborator's performance.
 Non-substantive milestones will be recognized when achieved to the extent the Company has no remaining performance obligations under the arrangement.
 Milestone payments earned upon achievement of commercial milestone events will be recognized when earned.
 In November 2018, Merck exercised its option to license NGM313 and, in December 2018, paid the Company \$20.0 million.